High-Dimensional Granger Causality for Climatic Attribution: Empirical Granger Causality Analysis

-\bigbreak Let us stack the variables $S$, $V$, $Y$, $G$, $A$, $T$ in a VAR model as in (\ref{eq:dgp_i}) and we use Algorithm \ref{alg:pdslm} recursively on each of such series in order to obtain the causal network displayed\footnote{All the analyses reported in the following sections have been carried out using \emph{R} \citep{R}.
-R scripts are available within the package \emph{HDGCvar} which can be downloaded from the Github page of the author: \url{https://github.com/Marga8/HDGCvar}.} in Figure \ref{fig_miller_2}.
+Let us stack all the above series in a VAR model as in equation (\ref{var}).
+We use the methods described in Section \ref{sec_methodology} in order to obtain the causal network displayed in Figure \ref{fig_miller_4}.
+This graph plots all bivariate, conditional Granger causal relationships among the variables described above.
+The arrows represent a (directional) Granger causal link that was found at a significance level of 10\%.\footnote{All the analyses reported in the following sections have been carried out using \emph{R} \citep{R}.
+Scripts and data can be freely downloaded from the dedicated GitHub repository.
+See the ``Data Availability Statement".}